kailash-manasarovar/statement/docs/timeline/2024/november.md

 - As suggested by [Spanish foreign office official Paloma](october.md#meeting-inma-and-paloma-the-spanish-official-in-madrid), I begin writing my police statement at the end of October when I get back from Fátima.
 - I consider it a serious task.
-- I'm trying to make sense of the chaos for law enforcement and for myself.
+- I'm trying to make sense of the chaos for law enforcement, and for myself.
 - I foresee the task lasting about a month to six weeks!
 - I start writing locally without uploading to Git servers.
 - I will not create the Git repo until 10th November.
 - No one should know what I'm doing, except of course everyone knows what I'm doing because the porn-gangs are monitoring everything I do online and have been for decades without my knowledge.
-- Joel Barden at Hype had started contacting me about jobs after Bali and long before Polygon eventually fired me.
+- Joel Barden at Hype had started contacting me about jobs right after Bali, and long before Polygon eventually fired me.
 - He had gotten me an interview bang in the middle of *extreme* persecution I was suffering in Dénia - probably around September 2023 sometime - with a company who treated me at the interview as if I was dirt.
 - The interviewer had put a ridiculous grinning face on his zoom welcome.
 - Not long after, I'm followed by a fake account with the same grinning idiot face.